pakitoh/antaeus/README.md

 ### Iteration #5 Sharding

 If the amount of invoices keep growing we can face a different kind of problems: DB operations will take longer and reduce performance.
 We could think on developing an **archiving** mechanism to store old invoices in a different data store.
-This will help in fetching pending invoices operation but it will add complexity in the REST layer if we want to be able to query thhose old invoices.
+This will help in fetching pending invoices operation but it will add complexity in the REST layer if we want to be able to query those old invoices.
 [DB sharding](https://en.wikipedia.org/wiki/Shard_(database_architecture)) could be a more suitable approach in this scenario as it seems that we can split the dataset in a natural way by customers.

 We have to add 2 new components: